Canon 1Ds vs Sony RX1R II

 One feature that is present on the 1Ds, but is missing on the RX1R II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1Ds writes its imaging data to Compact Flash cards, while the RX1R II uses SDXC or Memory Stick PRO Duo cards.
-The 1Ds features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the RX1R II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.